 As a non-member of the EU, but situated in the heart of Europe, Switzerland takes particular care to foster relations with its neighbours.
 Its relationship with the EU is governed by a dense network of bilateral agreements concluded between 1999 and 2004.

-There is also a main geographical focus on Europe and the EU.
-Additional priorities are for the external network and communication activities.
+There is also a main geographical focus on Europe.
+Additional priorities are other world regions and multilateralism.